Home Vaca Muerta Meteorite / 494.6g Sold The Vaca Muerta meteorite from the movie Weight: 494.6g Size: 75 x 50 x 60 mm View

 Available Home Aletai – Large Stabilized Iron Meteorite Slice (7,940 g) Aletai7940g $18,900.00 Aletai – Iron Meteorite (IIIE-an)Exceptional large stabilized slice revealing Widmanstätten structures, mounted for display.
 Monumental specimen of one of the largest known iron meteorite strewn fields.
 Add to collection

-Home Chassigny – Historic Martian Meteorite Fragment (0.483 g) Chassigny0g483 Name: Chassigny Observed fall: Yes, October 3, 1815, near the village of Chassigny, France Classification: Type specimen of the chassignite group, martian meteorite Mass: 0.483 gram Form: Fragment, no crust Link to publication Meteoritical Bulletin: https://www.lpi.usra.edu/meteor/metbull.cfm?code=5331 Price available upon request.
-Please contact us to...
+Home Chassigny – Historic Martian Meteorite Fragment (0.483 g) - Price on request Chassigny0g483 Name: Chassigny Observed fall: Yes, October 3, 1815, near the village of Chassigny, France Classification: Type specimen of the chassignite group, martian meteorite Mass: 0.483 gram Form: Fragment, no crust Link to publication Meteoritical Bulletin: https://www.lpi.usra.edu/meteor/metbull.cfm?code=5331 Price available upon request.
+Please contact me to...
 View